How I Won My Husband Back in The Darkest of Times

 You may find you’re asking yourself questions like:

 How did we get here?
 What am I doing wrong?

-Now that you are here, what do you do before it's too late?
-Before one of you jumps off the edge that love cliff you've slowly been inching towards over the years.
+So, now that you are here, what do you do before it's too late?
+Before one of you jumps off the edge of that love cliff you've slowly been inching towards over the past few years.

 One day, you realize that you've let laziness get the better of your relationship, and you're both at a place where you're not sure where to go or what to do next.